David-Byrne/SADD/README.md

 This, together with [the accompanying thesis](https://files.davidbyrne.io/FYP), was submitted as my Final Year Project for the BSc in Computer Science and Information Technology at NUI Galway.

 As an initial, real-world test case to validate the system, it was applied to Tweets regarding Ireland's 2018 referendum on whether or not to repeal the 8th amendment.
-The results are displayed in real-time at [hateful8th.com](http://hateful8th.com/).
+The results were displayed in real-time at [hateful8th.com](https://hateful8th.com/), which now displays a cached version of the site.

 ## Getting Started